 Whichever type of balloon business you would like to operate my essential advice is to start simple and grow over time.
 Complicating things at the beginning often stops people getting started in the first place and a year later they are still contemplating starting a balloon business!
 Take action today and get ready to start the greatest adventure of your life!

 Balloon business for sale – to buy or start from scratch?

-If you are looking for an already established business then you could look to purchase a balloon business but make sure you do your homework first, as sometimes it’s more cost effective to purchase equipment etc yourself.
-Also be aware that if you are buying a business with orders in the diary that the pricing and profit reflect the sort of balloon business you want to run as the industry often sees people selling balloon businesses because they have been charging way too low and hence they can’t get their business established properly.
-The last thing you want to do is spend a lot of money in order to buy a business that is operating at a loss or with very little profit at the end of the day!
-Word of mouth is key in this business so ask around about the company and see what potential customer’s opinions are as it can take time to let people know there is new ownership and you want to know you are purchasing a company of good standing locally.
+If you decide to opt for an already established business then make sure you do your homework first, as sometimes it’s more cost-effective to purchase equipment etc yourself.
+Also make sure you check, if you are buying a business with orders in the diary, that the pricing and profit reflect the sort of balloon business you want to run.
+The industry often sees people selling balloon businesses because they have been charging way too low and hence they can’t get their business established properly.
+The last thing you want to do is spend a lot of money, in order to buy a business, that is operating at a loss or with very little profit at the end of the day!
+Word of mouth is key in this business so ask around about the company, and see what potential customer’s opinions are, as it can take time to let people know there is new ownership and you want to know you are purchasing a company of good standing locally.

 Do your research – Get your business legal and ready to trade!